-In respect of the question of intention, the lack of textual evidence accompanying the maps makes it difficult to reach conclusions about intent.
+With respect to the question of intention, the lack of textual evidence accompanying the maps makes it difficult to reach conclusions about intent.
 It is possible to advance different interpretations in attempts to explain the annexed maps.
 However, the speculative nature of interpretations without evidential basis extinguish their merit in law.